chrishunt11/Sales-Prediction-Model/README.md

 - Supermarket Type 3:       `935`
 - Supermarket Type 2:       `928`

-After viewing the countplot information we can see a strong correlation to why their total sales are significantly greater than any other Outlet type.
+After viewing the countplot we can see that there are over five times the amount of Supermarket Type 1 stores than any other store.

-After seeing Supermarket Type1 has over five times the amount of stores, I looked into the average Sales per Store.
+After seeing Supermarket Type1 has over five times the amount of stores, I looked into the average Sales per Store to see if Supermarket Type 1 had the greatest average sales as well.

 ![avg-sale-type](https://github.com/chrishunt11/Prediction-of-Product-Sales/assets/123383359/710e51bb-f5bf-4d45-8609-89822ca8d400)